 Volunteer involvement is a critical part of our society.
 It enhances civic life and helps build strong, inclusive, and resilient communities.
 Volunteer contributions are crucial to the success of many community projects, programs and events in the City of Yarra whilst providing benefits to the volunteers themselves.

-In partnership with the Victorian Government, Yarra City Council is activating the former Commonwealth Bank in Victoria Street for a project known as the Learning Bank.
-The Learning Bank is a community space hosting programming that serves the North Richmond community and economy.
+In partnership with the Victorian Government, Yarra City Council operates the Learning Bank, located in the former Commonwealth Bank on Victoria Street.
+Learning Bank is a community space offering programs workshops and activities that support the North Richmond community and local economy.

 PROGRAM OVERVIEW

-Thread Together Clothing Hubs are designed to be an authentic retail experience for people in need to browse, try on and choose clothes within a dignified, safe and positive environment.
+Thread Together Clothing Hubs are designed to recreate an authentic retail experience.
+Referred individuals can browse, try on and select clothing in a safe, welcoming and dignified environment.

 ROLE OBJECTIVE